 -e crt key [p]

 Use SSL data packet encryption.
-Crt is the name and location of the SSL certificate file, key is the name and location of the private key file, and p (optional) specifies supported protocols (TLS levels).
+Crt is the name and location of the SSL certificate file, key is the name and location of the key file, and p (optional) specifies supported protocols (TLS levels).

 Use the specified file to check inbound service requests.
 (Windows, UNIX only)

 Encrypt usernames and passwords in connect strings; n specifies the key for the encryption algorithm.

 Output a connection log that does not include vtxping events.